AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-target.md

 ## Integrating Adobe Target on AEM sites by using Adobe Launch {#integrate-target-launch}

 AEM offers an out of the box integration with Experience Platform Launch.
-By adding the Adobe Target extension to Experience Platform Launch you can use the features of Adobe Target on AEM web page(s).
+By adding the Adobe Target extension to Experience Platform Launch, you can use the features of Adobe Target on AEM web pages.
 Target libraries will only be rendered by using Launch.

 >[!NOTE]
 >